Welcome to TicTrainer™

 TicTrainer™ is a web tool meant to help you build your ability to fight tics.

 How to use TicTrainer™

 At the moment, Internet Explorer doesn't display TicTrainer™ correctly.
 Try another browser.

-TicTrainer™ only works when a “user” (a person with tics) and a “trainer” (e.g. a parent, a psychologist or a physician) are logged on at the same time.
+TicTrainer™ only works when a “user” (a person with tics) and a “trainer” (e.g. a parent, a psychologist, an OT or a physician) are logged on at the same time.
 Each has a separate account and password.
 During training, each is watching a separate browser window, so usually they log in on different devices (e.g., Johnny at a computer and Mom on her smart phone).
 However, it is possible to log in the user and the trainer on two separate browser windows on the same computer.
 Please follow the detailed instructions here.

 The rationale for TicTrainer™

 ERP (Exposure and Response Prevention) is a method previously used to treat Tourette’s syndrome.
 The idea behind ERP is that by suppressing tics for a very long time, eventually the urge to tic will fade away.
 It is usually done with a trained psychologist over the course of about ten 90-minute behavior therapy sessions.
 ERP is not just an interesting idea, it works.
 ERP was compared to the best-proven behavior therapy for tics (CBIT) in a randomized controlled trial, and both were similarly effective.
 Unfortunately, although three fourths of parents would like behavior therapy available to their children with tics, many do not have access to an appropriately trained therapist.